jncraton/computational-thinking-cpsc2020/lectures/36-git.md

 Staging
 -------

-- Before files are commited, they must be staged
+- Before files are committed, they must be staged

 Add
 ---